opnsense/docs/source/manual/how-tos/ips-bypass.rst

 This tutorial explains how to bypass traffic between local attached networks.
 Following this tutorial will result in traffic only being inspected between external (WAN) networks and internal (LAN) networks.

-* Benefit: There will be faster routing performance between local attached networks when Intrusion Detection is enabled in IPS mode.
+* **Benefit**: There will be faster routing performance between local networks when Intrusion Detection is enabled in IPS mode.
-* Potential Risk: **Internal traffic** between local attached networks **WON'T be inspected anymore**, so use this with care!
+* **Potential Risk: Internal traffic WON'T be inspected anymore, so use this with care!**

 -------------
 Prerequisites